farukara/shownote/README.md

 - tidy should list file names in blue and content below it
 - handle calls to tasks that don't have a due date.
 - add image from gh
+- each command should be able accomadate test uuid instead of taskno as well - len of id can be used to distinguish